"Legal Theory and The Economic Analysis of Torts and Crimes," Columbia Law Review (June 1985)

 Date of Authorship for this Version

 Klevorick, Alvin K., "Legal Theory and The Economic Analysis of Torts and Crimes" (1985).
 Faculty Scholarship Series.
-Paper 1462.
+1462.